kessler/osx-notify/README.md

 # generic notify script for osx

-A _bash_ script to create an osx notification when a process is finished, using it's output (stdout) as the notification's content.
+A osx only _bash/applescript_ that creates a notification when a process is finished, using it's output (stdout) as the notification's content.

 ## Usage